-Given the unprecedented nature of the COVID-19 pandemic and its effects on the Aruban economy, as well as many uncertainties surrounding the revival thereof, a number of assumptions are made to estimate the different scenarios.
+Given the unprecedented nature of the COVID-19 pandemic and its huge effects on the Aruban economy, as well as many uncertainties surrounding the revival thereof, a number of assumptions are made to estimate the different scenarios.
 The main assumptions and risks to this outlook scenarios are:

 Duration of the pandemic.
-In all scenarios, the duration of the pandemic and that of the tourists' lockout are driving factors underlying the outcomes.
-If the length of the travel ban deviates from the chosen ones in the scenarios, the outcomes will likely be affected.
+In all scenarios, the duration of the pandemic and the associated recovery of the tourism sector, depending on still upholding certain travel restrictions on inbound travel are driving factors underlying the outcomes.
+If the length of the partial travel ban deviates from the chosen ones in the scenarios, the outcomes will likely be affected.
+Moreover, the duration and impact of the second COVID-19 contagion wave, which is currently being felt, cannot be underestimated and may have significant effects on output.